mtaulet/data-science/README.md

 The expectation-maximization algorithm is an iterative method to find maximum likelihood (ML) estimates of parameters in statistical models.
 The E-M algorithm alternates between performing an expectation (E) step, which creates a function for the expectation of the log-likelihood evaluated using the current estimate for the parameters, and a maximization (M) step, which computes parameters maximizing the expected log-likelihood found on the E step.
 This alternation repeats until convergence.

 The goal of this project is to perform E-M first on a sample Gaussian mixture model (GMM).
 Doing this will prove that the algorithm works, since the parameters of the model are already known.

+# Logistic Regression
+This project classifies emails as "spam" (1) or "non-spam" (0) using a logistic regression model.
+Since logistic regression does not have a closed form solution, gradient descent is used to obtain the parameter 𝜃.